aneeshlingala/paxxer/README.md

 ## For x64 Users

-Install Debian with XFCE Desktop, or the script will break.
+Install Debian with XFCE Desktop and make sure your user has sudo permissions, or the script will break

 # Made with ♥ by Aneesh Lingala 👨‍💻 ‖ [My Website 🌐](https://aneeshlingala.github.io)